 C. General Overview of Prehearing Analysis and Workup

-In addition to performing a prehearing analysis for obtaining additional evidence, as discussed in subsection B above, HO staff (or the ALJ, if otherwise stated in the referenced citation), will take the following actions:
+In addition to performing a prehearing analysis of evidentiary issues, as discussed in subsection B above, HO staff (or the ALJ, if otherwise stated in the referenced citation), will take the following actions:

 Ensure the claim(s) file is associated with the correct claimant.